Lalaloopsy

 Lalaloopsy is a line of plastic rag dolls from MGA Entertainment.
 Originally released in 2010 as Bitty Buttons, the brand name was changed to Lalaloopsy shortly after launch.
 They began to grow in popularity during the holiday season in 2010.
 A variety of Lalaloopsy dolls have been released, as well as several Lalaloopsy themed video games.
-In November 2012 and February 2013, Lalaloopsy TV specials and TV series began airing on Nick Jr. and Netflix.
+In November 2012 and February 2013, Lalaloopsy TV specials and TV series began airing on the Nick Jr. Channel and Netflix.

 History

-On July 19, 2010, MGA Entertainment announced the launch of a line of doll toys, Bitty Buttons (created by Amandine Consorti), featuring eight 13-inch original rag dolls.
-Bitty Buttons had the tag line "Sew magical!
-Sew cute!".
+On July 19, 2010, MGA Entertainment announced the launch of a line of doll toys, Bitty Buttons (created by Amandine Consorti), featuring eight 13-inch original rag dolls with the tag line "Sew magical!
+Sew cute!"
 Each doll character was created with a fictional theme, reflecting the day they were sewn on, the fabric they were sewn from, and their pet.
 Isaac Larian, CEO of MGA Entertainment, said, "Bitty Buttons was designed to teach kids that everybody is unique in their own special way.
 The new brand promotes the idea that old things can become new again, everything can be repurposed and nothing should ever go to waste".
 According to company press releases, the dolls were "designed to encourage a child's imagination and creativity" and "teach important life lessons such as diversity, individuality and the idea that everything deserves a second life".
 At release, the original eight dolls were Crumbs Sugar Cookie, Jewel Sparkles, Peanut Big Top, Bea Spells-a-Lot, Mittens Fluff 'N' Stuff, Dot Starlight, Pillow Featherbed, and Spot Splatter Splash.